Demand Generation Strategies: 10 Ways To Make People Need Your Product

 “Our blades are f***ing great,” proclaimed Michael Dubin before riding a forklift and swinging a machete in a launch video for Dollar Shave Club.

 Just 48 hours after it was released, that two-minute clip drove 12,000 people to sign up for the new subscription service.
 Viewers didn’t just love the video, they needed the product.

 Today we’re going to cover how you can create that need for your product or service too—without machetes, forklifts, or hitting the viral jackpot.
-It all begins with a popular marketing strategies known as demand generation.
+It all begins with a popular marketing strategy known as demand generation.

 What is demand generation?